-ecific Operational Standards for Proprietary Institutions of Higher Education ction 1.
-Standards for Accreditation 1 ction 2.
-Requirements for Change in Ownership to Maintain 3 Eligibility for Accreditation Note Abou Appendices1 Appendix I. A. Standards and Guidelines Pertaining to Branch Campuses and External Programs 1 Appendix I. 3.
-Studies Combining Art/Design, Business, Design Management, Arts Administration Appendix I C. NASAD and ABET Statement on Degree Programs Combining Studies in Art and/or Design and Electrical/Computer Engineering Appendix I. Creative Multidisciplinary Convergence and Technologies Appendix I Standards and Guidelines for Professional Undergraduate Degrees with a Major in General Design Appendix I. Standards and Guidelines for Professional Undergraduate Degrees with Majors in New, Developing, or Unique Specialized Design Fields Appendix II A. NASAD Advisory Statement on Design Curricula in Higher Education 20 Appendix II B. NASAD Guidelines Statement on Competitions Appendix II C. NASAD Advisory Statement on Undergraduate Minors in Art and Design 2 Appendix II D. Operational Norms Appendix II E. NASAD Advisory Concerning Art and Design in General Education Appendix II .A.
-Code of Good Practice for the Accreditation Work of NASAD Appendix II .B.
-Policies Concerning Listings in NASAD Publications Appendix II .C.
-Baccalaureate Degrees in the Arts Disciplines Appendix II .D.
-NASAD Policy on Review and Accreditation of Postsecondary Non-Degree-Granting Programs in Degree-Granting Art/Design Units Appendix II .E.
-The Accreditation of Film/Video Programs Appendix II .F.
-Policies Concerning Regard for Decisions of States and Other Accrediting Organizations in the NASAD Accreditation Process Appendix II .G.
-Commission Time Guidelines for Interpreting the Continuous Deferral Policy Appendix I '.A.
-Procedures for Joint Evaluations: NASAD, NASD, NASM, NAST, and ACCPAS Appendix I 7.B.
-Procedures for Joint Evaluation by NASAD and the Regional Accrediting Associations Appendix I C. Supplemental Annual Reports for Institutions for which NASAD is the Institutional Accreditor: Staff and Commission Procedures
+Section 2.
+Requirements for Change in Ownership to Maintain bility for Accreditation Section 3.
+Policies and Protocols for Proprietary Institutions of Higher Education 164 Note About Appe endices 165 Appendix I.A.
+Standards and Guidelines Pertaining to Branch Campuses and Other Entities 166 Appendix I.B.
+Studies Combining Art/Design, Business, Design Management, Arts Administration 168 Appendix I.C.
+NASAD and ABET Statement on Degree Programs Combining Studies in Art and/or Design and Electrical/Computer Engineering 179 Appendix I.D.
+Creative Multidisciplinary Convergence and Technologies 181 Appendix I.E. Standards and Guidelines for Professional Undergraduate Degrees with a Major in General Design 202 Appendix I.F.
+Standards and Guidelines for Professional Undergraduate Degrees with Majors in New, Developing, or Unique Specialized Design Fields 205 Appendix II.A.
+NASAD Advisory Statement on Design Curricula in Higher Education 208 Appendix II.B.
+NASAD Guidelines Statement on Competitions 222 Appendix II.C.
+NASAD Advisory Statement on Undergraduate Minors in Art and Design 223 Appendix II.D.
+Operational Norms 225 Appendix II.E.
+NASAD Advisory Concerning Art and Design in General Education 226 Appendix III.A.
+Code of Good Practice for the Accreditation Work of NASAD 231 Appendix III.B.
+Policies Concerning Listings in NASAD Publications 234 Appendix III.C.
+Baccalaureate Degrees in the Arts Disciplines 236 Appendix III.D.
+NASAD Policy on Review and Accreditation of Postsecondary Non-Degree-Granting Programs in Degree-Granting Art/Design Units 238 Appendix III.E.
+The Accreditation of Film/Video Programs 239 Appendix III.F.
+Policies Concerning Regard for Decisions of States and Other Accrediting Organizations in the NASAD Accreditation Process 240 Appendix IV.A.
+Procedures for Joint Evaluations: NASAD, NASD, NASM, NAST, and ACCPAS 242 Appendix IV.B.
+Procedures for Joint Evaluation by NASAD and the Regional Accrediting Associations 248 Appendix IV.C.
+Supplemental Annual Reports for Institutions for which NASAD is the Institutional Accreditor: Staff and Commission Procedures 252